WICG/shared-storage/README.md

 The worklet selects from a small list of (up to 8) URLs.
 The chosen URL is stored in an opaque URL that can only be read within a [fenced frame](https://github.com/shivanigithub/fenced-frame); the embedder does not learn this information.
 The chosen URL represents up to log2(num urls) bits of cross-site information.
 The URL must also be k-anonymous, in order to prevent much 1p data from also entering the Fenced Frame.
 Once the Fenced Frame receives a user gesture and navigates to its destination page, the information within the fenced frame leaks to the destination page.
 To limit the rate of leakage of this data, there is a bit budget applied to the output gate.
 If the budget is exceeded, the runURLSelectionOperation() will return the default (0th index) URL.

+runURLSelectionOperation() is disallowed in Fenced Frame.
+This is to prevent the potential leakage where lots of nested fenced frames are created from runURLSelectionOperation(), and then an user activation could let them all navigate to a destination page and leak log(num urls) bits each.

 #### Budget Details
 The rate of leakage of cross-site data need to be constrained.
 Therefore, we propose that there be a daily budget on how many bits of cross-site data can be leaked by the API.
 Note that each time a Fenced Frame is clicked on and navigates the top frame, up to log2(|urls|) bits can potentially be leaked.
 Therefore, Shared Storage will deduct that log2(|urls|) bits from the Shared Storage worklet's origin at that point.
 If the sum of the deductions from the last 24 hours exceed a threshold, then further runURLSelectionOperation()s will return the default value until some budget is freed up.